awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Authorizing.IAM.KMSCreatePolicy.md

 # Creating an IAM policy to access AWS KMS resources<a name="AuroraMySQL.Integrating.Authorizing.IAM.KMSCreatePolicy"></a>

-Aurora can access AWS Key Management Service customer master keys \(CMKs\) used for encrypting their database backups\.
-However, you must first create an IAM policy that provides the permissions that allow Aurora to access AWS KMS CMKs\.
+Aurora can access the AWS KMS keys used for encrypting their database backups\.
+However, you must first create an IAM policy that provides the permissions that allow Aurora to access KMS keys\.

-The following policy adds the permissions required by Aurora to access AWS KMS CMKs on your behalf\.
+The following policy adds the permissions required by Aurora to access KMS keys on your behalf\.

 ```
 {